Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal rotor-routings in GRM multigraphs with specified routing vector

 \section{Legal rotor-routings in GRM multigraphs with specified routing vector}

-We explore the concept of legal rotor-routing within GRM multigraphs, as defined in the preceding section.
-The main difficulties associated with standard rotor-routing comes from its intricate combinatorial properties.
-To address these, we characterize the subset of linear routings that correspond to legal movements, following an approach similar to that in Section \ref{sec:legal_routing}, but specifically adapted for linear rotor-routing in GRM multigraphs.
-Our objective is to identify the source of complexity in legal rotor-routing when framed within the linear setting.
+We explore the concept of legal rotor-routing within GRM multigraphs, as defined in the preceding section, and characterize the subset of linear routings that correspond to legal sequences, following an approach similar to that in Section \ref{sec:legal_routing}, but specifically adapted for linear rotor-routing in GRM multigraphs.

+In a GRM multigraph $(G^A, G^V)$, every legal rotor-routing induces legal (free) routings in both $G^A$ and $G^V$, but the converse generally fails: compatibility requires a specific interaction between the two components.
+In particular, certain special faces that appear in the free routing in $G^A$, called terminal elements, must correctly guide the free routing in $G^V$.
+This leads to a complete characterization of legal GRM routings with a prescribed routing vector~$\phi$ (Section~\ref{sec:legal_routing_gen_rotor}).

+In the cyclic case, terminal elements in $G^A$ admit an explicit description in terms of transitory arcs, yielding a simplified legality criterion for cyclic GRMs.
+This provides in turn a clean legality criterion for standard rotor-routing (Section~\ref{sec:legal_routings_rotor}).

+The main results of this section are \thref{thm:routing_rotor_mecha} and \thref{thm:charac_legal_rotor}.